gnarlyhaze/gnarlyhaze.github.io/README.md

 ## Welcome to my project webpage!

-My name is Nathan Clifford and this webpage is a collection of data, codes, and images for my PiHive project.
+My name is Nathan and this webpage is a collection of data, codes, and images for my PiHive project.

 The project is an integration of modern technology into the art of beekeeping.
 Using a Raspberry Pi computer the system is able to monitor the beehive temperature